RAHUL-KAD/Machine-Learning/ML Hackathons/New_York_Stock_Prediction/README.md

 ![Screenshot from 2021-05-26 14-37-30](https://user-images.githubusercontent.com/63397654/119634021-ef274280-be2f-11eb-8ac5-8e9bd75c9fe2.png)

 # 5. Creadit:
-I would like to thank [Kartikey Sharma](https://www.kaggle.com/shiratorizawa) for providing wounderful kaggle kernel about New york stock price prediction.
+I would like to thank [Kartikey Sharma](https://www.kaggle.com/shiratorizawa) for providing wounderful kaggle kernel, expalining how to predict stock prices.